Toddler separation anxiety is a typical problem. These 11 tips can help you cope with the tears at daycare drop-off.

 Toddlers and preschoolers still depend on their parents for managing their emotions and they get a healthy sense of security and courage when their parents are around.
 Nonetheless, it’s important to give your child some safe opportunities to overcome their anxiety and develop resiliency.

-I’ve compiled a list of 11 tips to help you cope with the day care drop off.
+I’ve compiled a list of 11 tips to help you cope with the daycare drop-off so you can manage the toddler separation anxiety a little easier.

 Disclosure: This post may contain affiliate (or commission) links.
 Please see all our policies here.